karanpratapsingh/learn-go/README.md

 }
 ```

-_Note that the last trailing comma is necessary_
+_Note that the trailing comma is required._

 ```bash
 $ go run main.go